€ 20,00

 3) the archetypal Alexandrian lunar cycle is the archetype from which after bishop Athanasius’ death in AD 373 one after another each of the three (well-known) post Nicene Alexandrian Metonic lunar cycles would be obtained by accepting and whether or not adapting it by moving its saltus one or two years forward or afterward;

-4) the three post Nicene Alexandrian Metonic lunar cycles have, as well as the archetypal Alexandrian lunar cycle, de facto limit dates 21 March and 18 April, the four sequences of Paschal dates generated by them all have, according to the new Alexandrian Paschal rule, de facto limit dates 22 March and 25 April.
+4) the three (well-known) post Nicene Alexandrian Metonic lunar cycles have, as well as the archetypal Alexandrian lunar cycle, de facto limit dates 21 March and 18 April, the four sequences of Paschal dates generated by them have, according to the new Alexandrian Paschal rule, de facto limit dates 22 March and 25 April.

 SERVICE